 An examination of traditional and contemporary theories of social change, with an emphasis on the study of collective behavior and social movements.
 Includes case studies of selected past and present movements.
-Prerequisite: SOC 1101 or SOC 1501 or permission of Instructor.
+Prerequisite: SOC 1101 or SOC 1501.

 3503 APPLIED SOCIOLOGY: ACTION RESEARCH IN THE HUMAN SERVICES